arthurtira/simple-expense-tracker/README.md

 This is an Angular web application which the user can use to manage their expenses.
 It consumes the REST API endpoints provided by the tracker-service.

+The Dockerfile for this service is in the tracker-client root folder.

 It can be accessed using link: *http://localhost:4200/*